youngspe/checked-inject/README.md

 When provided, the provided resource is bound to the given Scope(s).

 `provider(key, [scope], computedKey)`
-supplied a `ComputedKey` that resolves to the resource to be returns when `key` is requested.
+supplies a `ComputedKey` that resolves to the resource to be returns when `key` is requested.

 ```ts
 const container = Container.create()